Blockchain Could Be A Force For Good. But First You Have To Understand It

 For economists and technologists who work in the developing world, this opens up a world of opportunity.
 What if blockchain could be used as a force for good — a safe place, say, for a poor Kenyan farmer to store the documents that prove he really does own his land?

-Imagine you have a bit of important information that you'd like to store on the web, like a birth or health care record.
-You may choose to store it in one of many blockchain networks to keep that data safe.
+Imagine you have a bit of important information that you'd like to store on the Web, like a birth or health care record.
+You may choose to store it in one of many blockchain networks to keep those data safe.

 To do that, you must add your record to something called a "block," a chunk of data on the Web.